magneum/youtube-exec/README.md

   ## Installation

-  To embark on your YouTube downloading adventure with YouTube Downloader Executor, you'll need to have Node.js installed on your system.
+  To embark on your YouTube downloading adventure with Ytdl-Exec, you'll need to have Node.js installed on your system.
 Fear not!
 The installation process is as easy as a few simple commands:

   - Using yarn: